aivarsk/django-taskq/README.rst

 Internals
 ---------

-Adding a new task to the queue creates a new instance of the task model.
+Adding a new task to the queue creates a new task model instance.

 Executing a task is a bit more expensive: